bricoletc/delfies/paper/paper.md

 # Summary

-In multicellular organisms, all cells generally carry an identical genome, transmitted through successive cell divisions from the founding zygote.
+In multicellular organisms, cells generally carry an identical genome, transmitted through successive cell divisions from the founding zygote.
 This is not the case in species that undergo Programmed DNA Elimination (PDE), the systematic destruction of portions of the genome in somatic cells during early development.